EFX Orientations of Multigraphs: EFX Orientations

-\begin{lemma} Let $\pi^G$ be a partial EF orientation of a bi-valued symmetric multigraph $G$ such that all heavy edges are oriented and the set $M$ of unoriented edges is a matching in $G$.
-Suppose that $\pi^G$ is PEF between all pairs of vertices with an unoriented edge in between.
-Then, there exists an extension $\pi$ of $\pi^G$ that is an EFX orientation of $G$ that can be constructed in polynomial time. \end{lemma} \begin{proof} Let $e_1, e_2, \dots, e_{|M|}$ be the edges in $M$ and let $v_i, w_i$ denote the endvertices of each $e_i$.
-By possibly exchanging the labels between $v_i$ and $w_i$, we can assume without loss of generality that for each $i$, if $\pi^G$ orients an edge not between $v_i, w_i$ toward one of $v_i, w_i$, it orients it toward $v_i$.
-Note that all edges in $M$ are light because all heavy edges are oriented by $\pi^G$.
+\begin{lemma} Let $G$ be a bi-valued symmetric multigraph $G$ containing a non-trivial heavy component.
+If $\pi^G$ is a partial EF orientation satisfying (1)--(3) of Lemma \ref{lemma:all_but_a_matching}, then there exists an extension $\pi$ of $\pi^G$ that is an EFX orientation of $G$ that can be found in polynomial time. \end{lemma} \begin{proof} Let $M$ be the set of unoriented light edges of $\pi^G$ and $v_i, w_i$ denote the endpoints of each $e_i \in M$.
+By possibly renaming $v_i$ and $w_i$, we can assume for each $i$, if $\pi^G$ orients an edge not between $v_i, w_i$ toward one of $v_i, w_i$, it orients one such edge toward $v_i$.
+If $\pi^G$ orients such edges to both $v_i$ and $w_i$, then our assumption holds without renaming $v_i$ and $w_i$.

-Let $\pi$ be the extension of $\pi^G$ that orients each edge $e_i$ toward $w_i$.
-We prove that $\pi$ is an EFX orientation of $G$ by showing no vertex strongly envies another.

-Since $\pi^G$ is EF, any envy experienced by a vertex in the orientation $\pi$ must be caused by an edge that $\pi$ orients in addition to $\pi^G$.
-In other words, the only possible envy in $\pi$ must be between the vertices $v_i$ and the vertices $w_i$.
-For each $i$, the orientation $\pi$ orients the edge $e_i$ toward $w_i$, so $w_i$ does not envy $v_i$.
-It remains to show that $v_i$ does not strongly envy $w_i$ for any $i$.
+We claim that the extension $\pi$ of $\pi^G$ that orients each edge $e_i$ toward $w_i$ is an EFX orientation of $G$.
+Since $\pi^G$ is EF, any envy experienced by a vertex in $\pi$ is caused by an edge that $\pi$ orients in addition to $\pi^G$.
+Hence, any envy in $\pi$ is between $v_i$ and $w_i$ for some $i$.
+Fix such a pair $v_i, w_i$.
+The orientation $\pi$ orients $e_i$ toward $w_i$, so $w_i$ does not envy $v_i$.
+It remains to show that $v_i$ does not strongly envy $w_i$.

-Consider any fixed $v_i$.
 Suppose first $\pi^G$ does not orient an edge not between $v_i, w_i$ toward one of $v_i, w_i$.
 Since $v_i$ does not envy $w_i$ in $\pi^G$ and $\pi$ only orients a single additional light edge between $v_i$ and $w_i$ to $w_i$, the envy that $v_i$ experiences toward $w_i$ can be alleviated by ignoring any of the light edges between $v_i$ and $w_i$.
-Because all edges oriented to each of $w_i$ by $\pi$ are between $v_i, w_i$, the vertex $v_i$ does not strongly envy $w_i$.
+Because all edges oriented to $w_i$ by $\pi$ are between $v_i, w_i$, the vertex $v_i$ does not strongly envy $w_i$.